Hugomguima/feup-sope/projeto-2/README.md

 ./Qn <-t nsecs> [-l nplaces] [-n nthreads] fifoname
 ```

-To run a client server, you must specify the time the client will be executing in the flag `-t` and the name of the public channel of the server to which the client will send requests
+To run the client, you must specify the time the client will be executing in the flag `-t` and the name of the public channel of the server to which the client will send requests
 ```sh
 ./bin/Un <-t nsecs> fifoname
 ```